kentlouisetonino/tempscale/README.md

 ## Description
 > - A CLI temperature converter application.
+IN PROGRESS.